replicate/replicate-python/README.md

 ## List models

-You can the models you've created:
+You can list the models you've created:

 ```python
 replicate.models.list()